 - F.4.1 If the Sample collected is of insufficient volume, the DCO shall inform the Athlete that a further Sample shall be collected to meet the Suitable Volume of Urine for Analysis requirements. - F.4.2 The DCO shall instruct the Athlete to select partial Sample Collection Equipment in accordance with Article D.4.4. - F.4.3 The DCO shall then instruct the Athlete to open the relevant equipment, pour the insufficient Sample into the new container (unless the Sample Collection Authority's procedures permit retention of the insufficient Sample in the original collection vessel) and seal it as directed by the DCO.
-The DCO shall check, in full view of the Athlete, that the container (or -original collection vessel, if applicable) has been properly sealed. - F.4.4 The DCO and the Athlete shall check that the equipment Sample code number and the volume and identity of the insufficient Sample are recorded accurately by the DCO on the Doping Control form.
-Either the Athlete or the DCO shall should retain control of the sealed partial Sample. - F.4.5 While waiting to provide an additional Sample, the Athlete shall remain under continuous observation and be given the opportunity to hydrate_in accordance with Article 7.3.3.
+The DCO shall check, in full view of the Athlete, that the container (or original collection vessel, if applicable) has been properly sealed. - F.4.4 The DCO and the Athlete shall check that the equipment codenumber and the volume and identity of the insufficient Sample are recorded accurately by the DCO on the Doping Control form.
+Either the Athlete or the DCO shall retain control of the sealed partial Sample. - F.4.5 While waiting to provide an additional Sample, the Athlete shall remain under continuous observation and be given the opportunity to hydrate. - F.4.6 When the Athlete is able to provide an additional Sample, the procedures for collection of the Sample shall be repeated as prescribed in Annex D Collection of Urine Samples until a sufficient volume of urine will be provided by combining the initial and additional Sample(s). - F.4.7 When the DCO is satisfied that the requirements for Suitable Volume of Urine for Analysis have been met, the DCO and Athlete shall check the integrity of the seal(s) on the container(s) containing the previously provided partial Sample(s).
+Any irregularity with the integrity of the seal(s) will be recorded by the DCO and investigated according to Annex A Investigating a Possible Failure to Comply.

-- F.4.6 When the Athlete is able to provide an additional Sample, the procedures for collection of the Sample shall be repeated as prescribed in Annex D Collection of Urine Samples, until a sufficient volume of urine will be provided by combining the initial and additional Sample(s). - F.4.7 When the DCO is satisfied that the requirements for Suitable Volume of Urine for Analysis have been met, Following each Sample provided, the DCO and Athlete shall check the integrity of the seal(s) on the container(s) containing the previously provided partial Sample(s).
-Any irregularity with the integrity of the seal(s) will be recorded by the DCO and investigated according to Annex A - Investigating a Possible Failure to Comply.
-The DCO may request that an additional Sample is collected from the Athlete.
-A refusal to provide a further Sample if requested, where the minimum requirements for Sample collection volume are not met shall be dealt with as a potential Failure to Comply. - F.4.8 The DCO shall then direct the Athlete to break the seal(s) and combine the Samples, ensuring that additional Samples are added in the order they were collected to the original partial Sample until, as a minimum, the requirement for Suitable Volume of Urine for Analysis is met. - F.4.9 The DCO and the Athlete shall then continue with Article D.4.12 or Article D.4.14 as appropriate. - F.4.10 The DCO shall check the residual urine in accordance with Article D.4.16 to ensure that it meets the requirement for Suitable Specific Gravity for Analysis. - F.4.11 Urine should only be discarded when both the A and B bottles or containers have been filled to capacity in accordance with Article D.4.14 and the residual -urine has been checked in accordance with Article F.4.10.
+- F.4.8 The DCO shall then direct the Athlete to break the seal(s) and combine the Samples, ensuring that additional Samples are added in the order they were collected to the original partial Sample until, as a minimum, the requirement for Suitable Volume of Urine for Analysis is met. - F.4.9 The DCO and the Athlete shall then continue with Article D.4.12 or Article D.4.14 as appropriate. - F.4.10 The DCO shall check the residual urine in accordance with Article D.4.16 to ensure that it meets the requirement for Suitable Specific Gravity for Analysis. - F.4.11 Urine should only be discarded when both the A and B bottles have been filled to capacity in accordance with Article D.4.14 and the residualurine has been checked in accordance with Article F.4.10.
 The Suitable Volume of Urine for Analysis shall be viewed as an absolute minimum.